| An Essay on

 criterion.
 A trace of this conflict is found in the preface to the 1949

-Three criteria, sometimes conflicting, inspired the
+nomenclature: Three criteria, sometimes conflicting, inspired the

 classification of activities under the various headings: purpose, dominant raw